 The development’s location is within walking distance to the village’s many shops, restaurants, churches, schools and other services.
 The building is close to the Metro North Train Station and bus stops for several Westchester County Bee-Line routes.

 62 Main is designed to meet LEED Homes for Gold certification.
 Energy-efficiency measures will include geothermal heating and cooling systems, low-flow plumbing fixtures, Energy Star lighting and appliances, and rooftop solar panels that will generate power to supplement the building’s electrical supply.
+Currently they’re checking the concrete with concrete scanning Melbourne.

 The YMCA facility currently offers 48 Single Room Occupancy units under an existing regulatory agreement with HCR.
 All 29 existing SRO tenants have the right to remain in the new development and will not be displaced during construction.
 The Housing Action Council, a not-for-profit organization based in Tarrytown, will manage the relocation plan.